 #3 Updated by Matt Jones over 10 years ago

 The functional changes needed in Top should just be refactored as extensions to the existing Top so that they can coexist in the Ptolemy tree.
 This eliminates the need for someone to maintain the class against changes in the Ptolemy tree.
 We have 5 years of evidence that people do not maintain the differences even for classes that change infrequently.
 We've inserted extension hooks in ptolemy before -- its just not that hard to find a way to do these things that is maintainable without overrides but still provides the needed functionality.

-#5 Updated by Christopher Brooks about 10 years ago
+#5 Updated by Christopher Brooks over 10 years ago

 The point is that the duplicate version of Top is a bug that was added